trustoverip/TechArch/spec.md

   - Sufficiently secure computing environment.
   - Sufficient communication functions for the intended deployment environment.

 *NOTE: while this specification generally assumes the Internet as the common networking environment, Internet support is not strictly required.
-The ToIP stack may be implemented over any communication medium capable of supporting the defined protocols.*
+The ToIP stack may be implemented over any communication medium capable of supporting the communication functions.*

 Examples of Trust Support Functions designed to specifically support human-to-human trust (aka business trust or legal trust) include: